CrateOps — initializing UI pipeline…

 Security-first by default

 Hardened presets, RBAC, 2FA, and WAF hooks.
-Safe defaults out of the box, not an afterthought.
+Safe defaults are the baseline, not an add-on.

 Operator-level automation